Why You Should Choose Our Tampa Gun Charge Lawyers

 The last thing you want is a weapons offense on your record, and working with Tampa criminal defense attorney Brett Metcalf is the best way to fight charges or avoid conviction.
 As a responsible gun owner, it should concern you that this conviction could make it illegal for you to own, possess, or use a firearm again.
 Potential employers, landlords, and financial institutions may also interpret it as a violent offense.
 You might find it hard to maintain employment, rent a house, go back to school, or obtain loans.

-Brett Metcalf is an experienced firearms lawyer who began his career as a prosecutor in the State Attorney’s Office.
+Brett Metcalf is an experienced firearms and Tampa gun charge lawyer who began his career as a prosecutor in the State Attorney’s Office.
 By beginning his career on the other side of the courtroom, he learned about the inner workings of the prosecution.
 Now, he uses his knowledge of how prosecutors think to benefit his clients.

 Since 2012, Brett has fought hard to protect Tampa residents from firearms offenses.
 When Brett takes on your case at the beginning, he may work to have the gun charges dropped or reduced.
 If a prosecutor pursues charges, Brett will prepare to vigorously defend you in court.
 Depending on the facts, he might pursue a pretrial dismissal, an acquittal at trial, or mitigate your consequences.